-The Government has confirmed that a remedy is required for the LGPS in relation to the McCloud judgment, however the final remedy is not known.
+The Government has confirmed that a remedy is required for the LGPS in relation to the McCloud judgment, however the final remedy is not currently known with any certainty although it is expected to be similar to the allowance made in employer rates at this valuation.
 Where a surplus or deficit is being subsumed, no allowance will be made for McCloud within the calculations and the impact will be considered at the next contribution rate review.
 However, if a representation is made to the Administering Authority in relation to an Exit Credit then a reasonable estimate for the potential cost of McCloud will need to be included.
 Where a surplus or deficit isn't being subsumed, McCloud will be allowed for as a matter of policy.